nageshgg/nageshgg/README.md

 # 👋 Hi, I'm Nagesh Gupta

 Welcome to my GitHub!
-I’m a curious and driven **Machine Learning Engineer** with over 3.5 years of hands-on experience building scalable, production-ready ML systems.
+I’m a curious and driven **Data Scientist** with over 3.5 years of hands-on experience building scalable, production-ready ML systems.
 I hold a Master’s in Advanced Computer Science with Distinction from Oxford Brookes University and am passionate about applying intelligent automation to solve real-world challenges.

 ---